 As a child, Ted spent his summers in New Hampshire watching nature, and in particular, ants.
 He carried this interest to college, where he studied biology and performed research in the lab of E. O. Wilson.
 In collaboration with Dr. Nigel Franks, he published Dominance and reproductive success among slave-making worker ants in the journal Nature.
 After college, he worked for 11 years as a portfolio manager and proprietary trader at firms including Morgan Stanley, First Boston, and J.P.
 Morgan.
 He and his wife took a sabbatical in the cloud forest in Monteverde, Costa Rica in 1996 where he got his first taste of teaching.
 When he returned to New York, he became a biology and computer science teacher at private schools in New York and New Jersey.
 Ted lives in Manhattan with his wife, son, compost bin, and an occasional invasion of fruit flies.

-Lise Strickler is a founding member of the Three Cairns Group, a family office focused on creating a positive social impact on a core set of issues, including environmental sustainability, education, mental health care access, and civic engagement.
-In addition, she is a trustee of the Environmental Defense Fund and co-chairs EDF’s 501(c)(4), the Environmental Defense Action Fund.
-Lise also serves on the advisory board of the Tamer Center for Social Enterprise at Columbia Business School and is a former co-chair of the Yale Development Council.
-An avid hiker, she is a board member of the Adirondack Trail Improvement Society.
+Lise Strickler is a co-founder of the Three Cairns Group, a social impact firm engaged in addressing the climate crisis through venture investing, philanthropy and public policy advocacy.
+Three Cairns Group also focuses on ensuring equitable access to education, mental health services and careers.
+Lise is a trustee of the Environmental Defense Fund and co-chairs EDF’s 501(c)(4), the Environmental Defense Action Fund.
+In addition, she serves on the Columbia Climate Board of Advisors Executive Committee, the advisory board of the Tamer Center for Social Enterprise at Columbia Business School and formerly co-chaired the Yale Development Council.
+An avid hiker, she is an advisory board member of the Adirondack Trail Improvement Society.

 Edna Sussman is an independent arbitrator and mediator and the Distinguished ADR Practitioner in Residence at Fordham University School of Law, specializing in commercial, energy and environmental disputes.
 She started her career as a partner at the law firm of White & Case LLP and later served as the Executive Director of Federated Conservationists of Westchester County.
 Through her leadership in both local and national bar associations she has been a strong advocate for the use of alternative dispute resolution modalities and collaborative processes for the resolution of environmental and energy disputes.